corlaez/web/src/main/resources/en/blog/4$kotlin-htmx.md

 Kotlin as you may know is a modern JVM and (more recently) multiplatform language.
 It has a great type system and interesting advanced features while still being a pragmatic tool meant for engineers.

-htmx is a JavaScript library that allows you to write HTML attribute instead of JS code to load content from the server and manipulate the DOM.
+htmx is a JavaScript library that allows you to write HTML attributes instead of JS code to load content from the server and manipulate the DOM.
 Your HTML will be more powerful than ever and you will deal less with JS.

 Let's start!
 The main function creates a [Javalin](https://javalin.io/) HTTP Server (static files config including [Webjars](https://www.webjars.org/) which is how we will import the htmx js code avoiding node) and adds the "Friends" module (which is an extension function).
 Finally, it starts the server.
 A key config I want to highlight is the webjars setup that will help us serve htmx: